Perform the indicated operations. Assume all variables represent positive real numbers. √6(3 + √7)

 Here are the essential concepts you must grasp in order to answer the question correctly.

 The distributive property states that a(b + c) = ab + ac.
-This property allows us to multiply a single term by each term within a parenthesis.
-In the given expression, applying the distributive property will help in multiplying √6 by both terms inside the parentheses (3 and √7), leading to a simplified result.
+This property allows you to multiply a term outside the parentheses by each term inside.
+In this problem, √6 must be multiplied by both 3 and √7 separately before combining the results.

 Multiply Polynomials Using the Distributive Property